 - No-Holds-Barred Beatdown: Hank is on the transmitting end in this trope to Jesse.

 - No-Sell: During the shootout between Hank and The Twins, Hank unloads half a clip from a handgun into Marco, who is wearing a Bulletproof Vest, and the guy barely budges.
 This is notable as when they tested the quality of the vests by shooting a guy who was wearing one, the guy they shot lived but immediately went down and started shouting that his ribs were broken.

 - Police Brutality: Hank's attack of Jesse also falls under this.
-The possibility of Hank embellishing his story in order to make him look better (implying self defense for example) is brought up but Hank doesn't take it, and is suspended without pay for his misdeed.
+The possibility of Hank embellishing his story in order to make him look better (implying self defense for example) is brought up by Marie, but Hank doesn't take it, and is suspended without pay for his misdeed.